eamiddlebrook/OrthoPhyl/README.md

 <a name="NotesOnOrthoPhyl"></a>

 ## More Notes on OrthoPhyl:
-#### This software wraps many open source bioinformatic tools together with several custom programs.
+This software wraps many open source bioinformatic tools together with several custom programs.
 Genomes are annotated with Prodigal.
 If a large number of genomes are to be analyzed, fastANI is used to estimate the pairwise genomic Average Nucleotide Identity (ANI) and then an OrthoPhyl function subsets the genomes to a minimal number which represent the diversity of the full set.
 Protein sequences from this subset (or full set for small numbers of genomes) are used as input for OrthoFinder to identify orthologous gene families.
 For the subset method, a HMM search, HMMER, is used to generalize the resulting orthogroup to the full data set.
 From there, orthogroup proteins are realigned with MAFFT, and these aignments are used to "codon" align the transcript sequences (generated by earlier annotation).
 These orthogroup transcript alignments are then trimmed (with TRIMAL) and filtered for strict single copy orthologs (SCO_strict) or SCOs found in at least X% of the input genomes (with X being tunable).
 Next, transcript alignmants are concatenated to generate super-maticies and used as input for species tree generation with either RAxML or fastTREE.
 Aditionally, gene trees are generated from the individual transcript alignments, which are used in gene tree to species tree estimation with ASTRAL.

 ### Cleaning input genomes
-#### The script OrthoPhyl/utils/gather_filter_asms.XX.sh was writen to streamiline aquiring all available assemblies for a specific taxon.
+The script OrthoPhyl/utils/gather_filter_asms.XX.sh was writen to streamiline aquiring all available assemblies for a specific taxon.
 It takes NCBI's taxID as and input (BrucellaTaxID=234).
 After the genomes are DL'd there are several simple genome filtering steps: length,N50,GC, etc. There are also a few more soficticated filtering methods: CheckM is used to assess completeness and contamination, while dedupe from BBmap is used to reduce duplicated contigs.
-#### It is absolutely imparative to clean up assemblies to get the best results from OrthoPhyl.
+It is absolutely imparative to clean up assemblies to get the best results from OrthoPhyl.
 For instance, when looking at the output for all Brucella accessions, checkM output shows many assemblies have duplicated "marker genes", if these are from falsely duplicated contigs in the asm, they will lead to removal of the ortholog group from both the strict SCO and relaxed SCO gene sets within the OrthoPhylo workflow.
 Furthermore, dedupe.sh (from bbmap) identifies many Duplicated or Contained contigs, some of them >100kb long.
 Again, if any of the duplicated contigs contain what would otherwise be SCOs, the SCOs will be removed.
 In essence, having duplicates poisons the analysis by severely reducing the number of Orthologs for downstream analysis.
 This problem is exacerbated by including 1) less curated assemblies (GenBank) and 2) the total number of assemblies fed to the analysis pipeline.

 ### What this software does not do:
-#### Generate trees that are ready for publication without parameter tuning or manual inspection.
-Reconstructing trees from whole genomes requires many many steps, all of which have parameters that will differ based on the input sequences.
+Generate trees that are ready for publication without parameter tuning or manual inspection.
+Reconstructing trees from whole genomes (gene tree reconciliation) requires many many steps, all of which have parameters that will differ based on the input sequences.
 Some importent outputs too look at: input genomes quality (checkM output), assembly subset used for Ortholog model generation (assembly shortlist), number of strict/relaxed single copy orthologs (drops quickly with additional assemblies), phylogenetic signal for transcript alignments, missing data in alignments (per gene and concatenated alignments)...to name a few. #### This pipeline also does not robunstly compute SCOs (like BUSCOs).
 It grabs all the SCOs it can from a dataset, but does not do any modeling to ensure species tree-like behavior of the individual genes and also does not deal with paralogs at all.

 <a name="KnownErrors"></a>
 ## Known Errors:
-#### If you have special characters in you fasta file names
+#### If you have special characters in you fasta file names:
 Filenames with special characters will likely make this workflow fail.
 As I encountered these characters, i will add fixes accordingly in Orthophyl.XX.sh, function SET_UP_DIR_STRUCTURE.
-#### If the combination of fasta file name and contigs within are very long,
+#### If the combination of fasta file name and contigs within are very long:
-...mafft will truncate the sequence names generated by prodigal.
+Mafft will truncate the sequence names generated by prodigal.
 This will make the PAL2NAL module fail on many orthogroups.
 It manifests as a lot of cat commands failing during trimming because they cant find the transcript file PAL2NAL is suposed to spit out.
 This can be seen in the log file (in slurm_out).
 It's normally caused by very redundant sequence identifiers in the contig names.
 Can be fixed with something like this:
 ```
 sed -i 's/REDUNDANT_STUFF/_/g' < SEQUENCE.fasta
 ```
 #### If genomes are less than ~75% identity...
 FastANI doesnt calculate an ANI value for very divergent genomes.
 In this case my script ANI_picking.py assigns an ANI of 50 (hard coded) for these comparisons.
-This should not pose a problem if the number of clades with 75% divergence internally are ~= ANI_shortlist number.
-The goal of the ANI stuff is to find representetives of the evolutionaly breadth of the dataset, so missing representetives from some clades will likelly not affect the final result (there is a lot of filtering later on in the workflow).
+This should not pose a problem if the number of clades with ~75% divergence internally are ~= ANI_shortlist number.
+The goal of the ANI stuff is to find representetives of the evolutionaly breadth of the dataset, so missing representatives from some clades will likelly not affect the final result (there is a lot of filtering later on in the workflow).
 I will implement a more robust ANI estimator soooon...
 #### If you get an error like:
 ```